 What to Do During a Water Emergency: Immediate Actions

 During a water emergency, it is important to stay calm and take immediate action.
 First, shut off the main water supply to prevent further damage.
 Next, assess the situation and determine the source of the problem.
 If the issue is a minor leak, you may be able to fix it yourself.
-However, for major issues such as burst pipes or flooding, it is best to contact a professional plumber for assistance.
+However, for major issues such as burst pipes or flooding, it is best to contact a professional plumber for assistance in quickly repairing the burst pipe.
 Document the damage with photographs and contact your insurance company to report the incident.
 Follow their instructions for filing a claim and arranging for repairs.

 Maintaining Your Plumbing System: Routine Care and Inspections